aventri/mysql-monitor/README.md

 In the environment the monitor was originally built for, we've watched it easily handle hundreds of messages per second.
 The de-duping buffer reduced message volume by at least 10%.

-The system will periodically save it's stated to the `data` directory.
+The system will periodically save it's state to the `data` directory.
 This allows the monitor to continue from the last binlog position it processed after being restarted.
 The current binlog position is only recorded after the related messages are sent to RabbitMQ.
-This guarantees no data is lost of the connection to RabbitMQ is dropped.
+This guarantees no data is lost if the connection to RabbitMQ is dropped.

 Messages
 --------------